apmiller108/beatbrain/PROJECT.md

 message that contained instructions for harmonic mixing.

 ### \<2025-08-08 Fri\> Scafolded Electon app

-  - setup Electron desktop application using React, Bootstrap, and Vite.
+setup Electron desktop application using React, Bootstrap, and Vite.
-  - resolved several setup issues including missing dependencies (@electron-toolkit/utils), file path resolution errors with the React entry point, default export problems in the App component, and Content Security Policy violations caused by Bootstrap’s inline SVG icons in dismissible alerts.
-  - The application now runs successfully with a Bootstrap UI

 ### \<2025-08-10 Sun\> Added ESlint and Prettier